fluntermoser/VerteilteSysteme/Readme.md

 ### Slave
 - server-address (the address of the server the slave tries to connect to)
 - port-of-server (the port of the server the slave tries to connect to)
+- unique-slave-id (the unique id of each slave)